bx5a/Minstrel/README.md

 ## Install
 __Minstrel__ is built using [Android Studio](https://developer.android.com/studio/index.html).
 To try it you just have to create a new project from version control.

 _Please note_ that this application requires that the YouTube application is installed.
-To work on a virtual device, you can download the app from [apkmirror](http://www.apkmirror.com/?s=youtube&post_type=apps_post) and install it using these [instructions](http://stackoverflow.com/questions/3480201/how-do-you-install-an-apk-file-in-the-android-emulator)
+To work on a virtual device, you can download the app from [apkmirror](http://www.apkmirror.com/?s=youtube&post_type=apps_post) and install it using these [instructions](http://stackoverflow.com/questions/3480201/how-do-you-install-an-apk-file-in-the-android-emulator).
+It also requires a valid developer key for the [YouTube data API](https://developers.google.com/youtube/v3/getting-started).
+Copy that key in the [DeveloperKey.java](https://github.com/bx5a/Minstrel/blob/master/app/src/main/java/com/bx5a/minstrel/youtube/DeveloperKey.java) file and you should be all set.

 ## Contribute
 I'd be more than happy to listen to any suggestion from users or to accept pull requests.
 Feel free to fill an [issue](https://github.com/bx5a/Minstrel/issues) if you have troubles using the app or an idea to improve it.